kitnato/neverquest/source/data/manual.md

 #### Execution threshold

-Percentage determining the amount of monster health required before the next attack will kill it outright.
+A percentage determining the amount of monster health required before the next attack will kill it outright.
 Only applies if a [two-handed](#two-handed) weapon is equipped.

-The threshold is increased by mastering [butchery](#butchery).
+The monster health threshold is increased by mastering [butchery](#butchery).

 Requires the [siegecraft](#siegecraft) skill.

 #### Health regeneration

-Amount of [health](#health) restored according to a certain rate.
+The amount of [health](#health) restored according to a certain rate.

 The restoration amount can be increased with the [vigor](#vigor) attribute and its rate with the [fortitude](#fortitude) attribute.